 Some Ideas foundational to our work

-The links on this page will take you to different documents that were prepared to give you some understanding of the main ideas undergirding our work and our approach to researching the role of the imagination in learning, teaching, and education in general.
-We will keep adding to these in the future.
-But, in the mean time, they will provide a useful primer on what drives the IERG.
+This page describes some of the main ideas undergirding Imaginative Education and our approach to researching the role of the imagination in learning, teaching, and education in general.

 - Cognitive Tools